xjantoth/k3s-udemy-course/Readme.md

 - k3scourse@gmail.com (this email is taken by me)
 - keep your passwords to AWS safe e.g. keepass
 - setup MFA authentication (recommended)
+- 3 AWS regions are supported out of a box for AWS Free tier account
+- make sure that datetime is accurate at your workstation

 ### Setting up AWS Free Tier account